 NOTE: ARM64 devices are NOT supported, stick with the 32-bit app.

-Install the public preview of 64-bit OneDrive for Windows from the link on this page.
+Install 64-bit OneDrive for Windows from this link.

 Run the installer.
-It will replace 32-bit OneDrive, no need to close it before update.
+It will replace 32-bit OneDrive, no need to close it before changeover.

 Have you installed 64-bit OneDrive?